dpursehouse/mongo-gerrit/README.md

 (ENV) $ python sync.py gerrit-review
 ```

-On the first run all changes older than one day are fetched.
-This may take a
+On the first run all changes found by the default query are fetched.
+This may take
-long time on servers with a large number of changes.
+a long time if the query results in a large number of changes.

 On subsequent runs, only the changes that have been updated since the previous
 sync will be fetched.